Hosting and bandwidth provided by WebCentrix.net.

-How do you upgrade the RAM in the White "Unibody" MacBook?
-How much RAM of what type does it support?
+How do you upgrade the RAM in the White "Unibody" MacBook models?
+What type of RAM do they use?
+How much RAM do they actually support?

 Your computer has two memory slots that you access by removing the bottom case.
 Your MacBook comes with a minimum of 2 gigabytes (GB) of 1066 MHz Double Data Rate (DDR3) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
 Both memory slots can accept an SDRAM module that meets the following specifications: